-Our skin naturally exfoliates dead cells every day, but as we age and expose ourselves to the sun without protection, this process slows down and eventually stops.
-Blocked and enlarged pores, bumps, wrinkles, lack of firmness, and uneven skin tone are all symptoms of dull, dry, and flaky skin.
+Your skin naturally exfoliates dead cells every day, but as you age and keep exposing yourself to the sun without protection, this process weakens and eventually stops.
+As a result, your skin becomes dull, dry, and flaky skin, and you experience clogged and enlarged pores, pimples, wrinkles, loss of firmness, and uneven skin tone.

 In This Article

 AHA stands for alpha hydroxy acid.
 This is a class of acids that are frequently used in skin care and dermatology.
 They are usually plant-based and made from sugary fruits.
 They are soluble in water and are used very frequently for exfoliation and other related skin care issues (1).

 Exfoliation, or the shedding of the surface skin, is caused by AHA-based products.
 The type and concentration of AHAs in skin care products determine how much they exfoliate the skin (1).
 Check out their benefits below.

 AHAs can be a wonderful addition to the skin care routine of any individual.
 Many social media influencers online and other authorities on skin care have great things to say about them.
 But, what does the research say?
 Extensive research shows that the hype is real.
 There are definitely some proven benefits to including AHAs in your skin care routine.
 Here are some of the most prominent ones:

 - Brighten The Skin: Exfoliation is one of the primary benefits of AHAs.
 It eliminates the top layer of the skin, revealing the brighter and newer skin cells underneath.
 Therefore, one of the most direct benefits of any AHA product is exfoliation and better-looking and more youthful skin (2).